Daniel-Higgins/Python-scripts-AWS/README.md

 create s3 - that python script creates a simple private s3 bucket to any region of your choice

 vpc-subnet creation - creates vpc and subnets of your choosing in a specific account

+sns-sqs - this creates a simple SNS and SQS queue